shaal/emulsify-umami/web/themes/custom/emulsify_umami/README.md

 Troubleshooting Installation: See [Drupal Installation FAQ](https://github.com/fourkitchens/emulsify_umami/wiki/Installation#drupal-installation-faq).

-_Note: Once you've created your custom theme, you can remove emulsify_umami_umami as a dependency of your project.
+_Note: Once you've created your custom theme, you can remove emulsify_umami as a dependency of your project.
 If you'd like to get updates as we push them, solely for educational/best-practice information, feel free to leave it in and receive the updates.
-Updating emulsify_umami_umami will not affect your custom theme in any way._
+Updating emulsify_umami will not affect your custom theme in any way._

 ## Starting Pattern Lab and watch task